IIP Placements in Biology, Chemistry, and Environmental Studies

 Location: Edinburgh, Scotland

-The School of Chemistry (SoC) is part of EaStCHEM, the joint Chemistry Research School of Edinburgh and St. Andrews.
+The School of Chemistry (SoC) is part of EaStCHEM, the joint Chemistry Research School of the University of Edinburgh and St. Andrews University.
 EaStCHEM scored highest in the U.K. in the most recent Research Assessment Exercise (meaning that its research is ranked highest in the country).
 Within the SoC, there is research being carried out in a wide variety of areas.
-Their primary research area is in measuring and understanding redox potential in cells.
+The primary research area is in measuring and understanding redox potential in cells.
 Intern responsibilities may include designing or synthesizing a new reporter that can be used to study redox processes in cells or using systems biology and computational approaches to interpret and model redox processes in cells.
 This is an extremely interdisciplinary area where a keen interest in biology/medicine is required as well as an understanding of chemistry.
-In previous years IIP interns have been responsible for developing biological assays using fluorescence or working on solar power.
+In previous years IIP interns have been responsible for designing and synthesizing new reporters that can be used to study redox processes in cells; using systems biology and computational approaches to interpret and model redox processes in cells; developing new MALDI imaging techniques to image distributions of metabolites in cells and tissues; or developing new catalytic strategies for cheap and environmentally friendly synthesis.
 IIP candidates with interests in chemistry, biology, or electrochemistry are encouraged to apply and should be comfortable working in an organic chemistry lab.
-Two placements have been created for an International Internship Program (IIP) interns.
+Experience working in an organic chemistry lab would be an asset.
+Four placements have been created for an International Internship Program (IIP) interns.

 University of Oxford, Weatherall Institute of Molecular Medicine